anh65498/reactjs-interview-questions/README.md

 19. ### What is the use of refs?

-    The *ref* is used to return a reference to the element.
-They *should be avoided* in most cases, however, they can be useful when you need a direct access to the DOM element or an instance of a component.
+    Every JSX element has a ref attribute that we can pass a ref variable that allows us to directly change/access the DOM node or an instance of a component.
+Ref *should be avoided* in most cases because we want to interact with the Virtual DOM instead of the Real DOM, however, they can be useful when you need a direct access to the DOM element or

    **[⬆ Back to Top](#table-of-contents)**